Help with Blackboard Tools

 Hardware & Software Configurations

 Make sure that the computer you will use to access your online course meets the minimum hardware requirements provided in the Marshall University IT Recommended Hardware page.
-It is imperative that you regularly update your personal computer, antivirus software, browsers, and plug-ins (e.g., Java, Adobe Reader, Adobe Flash) to ensure Blackboard will run smoothly.
+You should regularly update your personal computer, antivirus software, browsers, and plug-ins (e.g., Java, Adobe Reader, Adobe Flash) to ensure Blackboard will run smoothly.
+Antivirus software is available for free to Marshall students.

-Internet Explorer is no longer the preferred browser for those of us who frequently use Blackboard.
+Internet Explorer is no longer the preferred browser for those of us who frequently use Blackboard, and we ask that you do not use IE or Edge.
 We recommend that you access Blackboard using Chrome or Firefox.
 Occasionally, technical issues will arise and you will be required to switch to a different browser in order to fulfill the course requirements.
-If you have problems viewing course materials, or accessing assessments or tools, please contact the IT Service Desk at firstname.lastname@example.org with your name, course name, and browser type you are using.
+If you have problems viewing course materials, or accessing assessments or tools, please contact Online Learning Support with your name, course name, and browser type you are using.

 - Select the Login to Blackboard button on the navigation bar